|

 because it's not to be missed—Go see it (or you will wish you had).

-the movie I would say he was born to darkness the minute they took
+After watching the movie I would say he was born to darkness the

 he asks Johnson.
 "Where's the exit?"

-down the highway (they're in the middle of nowhere).
-After being imprisoned,
+off down the highway (they're in the middle of nowhere).
+After

-sound of the car is all power, and the combination of the intensity
+the car is all power, and the combination of the intensity of

-street not looking at traffic that has to screech to a stop to avoid
+looking at traffic that has to screech to a stop to avoid hitting

-hitting him.
+him.
 There's just no slowing him down.
-He marches into an
+He marches into an office and

 with a single shot to the head, kills target #1.